sourmash-bio/sourmash/README.md

 ### Requirements

-sourmash runs under Python 3.10 and later.
+sourmash runs under Python 3.10 and later on Windows, Mac OS X, and Linux.
 The base requirements are screed, cffi, numpy, matplotlib, and scipy.
-Conda (see below) will install everything necessary, and is our recommended installation method.
+Conda will install everything necessary, and is our recommended installation method (see below).

 ### Installation with conda